A journal that builds itself while you fish — simply by talking to it.

 Conditions stamped automatically.
 Patterns build over time.
 Your own water becomes your most useful dataset.

-Your banner days share things in common — some visible, and some invisible to the human eye.
-WaterWatcher tracks every trip you log — productive or not — and combines your history with patterns from anglers in nearby waters.
-When today's conditions match days that produced fish at your spots, WaterWatcher tells you.
+Your banner days share things in common — some visible, some not.
+WaterWatcher tracks every trip you log, productive or not, and tells you when those conditions return.
 Alerts that only fire when there's something worth saying.

 From: WaterWatcher <reports@waterwatcher.com>